Below are samples of statements faculty can use or adapt on their syllabi.

 Kent State is committed to combating power-based personal violence.
 As a result, you should know that university faculty and staff are required to notify the Title IX coordinator of any instances of gender/sexual harassment that may be a violation of policy- including sexual assault, relationship violence, stalking and sexual harassment.
 Sharing this information ensures that those harmed are provided appropriate resources and support options.
 What this means is that as your professor, I may be required to report an incident of sexual misconduct that is directly disclosed to me, or of which I am somehow made aware.

-Sexual and Relationship Violence Support Services (SRVSS) is available to you if you want to speak with someone privately (without disclosing your name).
+The Center for Sexual and Relationship Violence Support Services (SRVSS) is available to you if you want to speak with someone privately (without disclosing your name).
 330-672-8016 www.kent.edu/srvss

 Kent State is committed to fostering a safe, productive learning environment.
 As an instructor, one of my responsibilities is to help create a safe learning environment in our class.
-Kent State’s (and federal law Title IX) policy prohibit discrimination on the basis of sex, which includes sexual misconduct — (sexual harassment, domestic and dating violence, sexual assault, and stalking.)
+Kent State’s (and federal Title IX law) policy prohibit discrimination on the basis of sex, which includes sexual misconduct — (sexual harassment, domestic and dating violence, sexual assault, and stalking.)
 We understand that sexual violence can undermine students’ academic success and we encourage students who have experienced some form of sexual misconduct to talk to someone about their experience, so they can get the support they need.

-Students may speak confidentially to Psychological Services 330-672-2487
+Students may speak confidentially to Counseling and Psychological Services 330-672-2487

-Psychological Services 330-672-2487
+Confidentially: Counseling and Psychological Services 330-672-2487

-Townhall II 330-678-4357
+Off-campus: Townhall II 330-678-4357